Sqwack-Studios/fourthEngine/README.md

 ### How to build ###

 Clone the repo and run "GenerateProject.bat" in the root of the project.
 Open the solution and compile the project.
-SPDLOG is crashing the compiler using VisualStudio 17.7.
-NOTE: IBLGenerator project is non-compilant right now.
+NOTE1: SPDLOG is crashing the compiler using VisualStudio 17.7.
+IBLGenerator project is non-compilant right now.
+NOTE2: This project is using git submodules.
+Please remember to pull them.
 ### Configurations ###
 ->Debug: No optimizations, debug symbols, logging ->Release: Optimizations turned on, debug symbols, logging